 On entering Papua New Guinea service the plane was named "Jim Taylor" after the famous patrol officer who was one of the first white men to "discover" the Eastern and Western Highlands during the 1930's.

 The plane became one of the Air Niugini fleet in 1973 after the formation of the airline and, in 1976, was registered P2-SBW.
 In line with Air Niugini policy of registering all their aircraft into the P2-AN block the plane was re-registered as P2-ANQ on the 7th of November 1975.
+Air Niugini now (2012) also uses the P2-PX block of registrations.

 The DC3 registered as P2-ANQ flew many thousands of hours in PNG providing safe, reliable and comfortable executive type transport for many passengers who flew in her.